“We just don’t have time to write!”

-It is not more time you need it is a quicker and better system, and I’ll show you one in this post.
+It is not more time you need.
+It is a quicker and better system, and I’ll show you how in this post.

-Best of all, putting new words on your website every week is THE best way to show up strong in search engines, we’ll touch on that later.
+Putting new words on your website every week is THE best way to show up strong in search engines, which we’ll touch on that later.

 Don’t overthink it!

 In this article, we are looking for one way to get you going and keep you going.

 I googled ‘How to blog’ and got about 13,280,000,000 results (0.75 seconds) – so yes there is a lot online about this.

 Now, I will show you HOW to put into words all that you say about your coworking space.
 And without worrying about having writer’s block anymore! – direct to the point and easier to read.